 data.aaa and not in 'abby'.
 Most of the time this

-Below shows a contrived example using
+Below shows an example using

-serves the demonstration.
+it's contrived for demonstration.
 It takes the number of medals as inputs and creates two outputs, one as a normal

 sum and another by multiplying the result by Math.PI.